pushkin-consortium/pushkin/docs-gitbook/developers/getting-started-on-development.md

 Now you should be able to run `pushkin prep` and `pushkin start`.
 When you make changes to pushkin-worker, you'll need to:

 1. Go to the root directory of your dev version of pushkin-worker.
-2. Run `yarn build; yalc publish`.
+2. Run `yarn build; yalc push`. `yalc push` will update your locally published version of pushkin-worker and push the changes wherever the package is being used.
-3. Go to the `worker` directory within the experiment folder.
-4. Run `yalc update pushkin-worker`

 #### yalc for pushkin-api